 While this type of injury most commonly occurs during contact sports, all it takes is a sudden twist, or getting up from a squat the wrong way, to create enough force to tear the meniscus – the rubbery shock absorber that provides cushioning between your thighbone and shinbone.
 The result is pain, tenderness and a locking sensation.

 Sometimes, a small tear can be left alone.
-However, a larger tear can prevent the knee from being straightened.
-This “locking of the knee” will need to be surgically repaired or replaced by an orthopaedic surgeon.
+However, Dr Cheung says that a larger tear may prevent the knee from being straightened (known as “locking”).
+The torn meniscus may need to be surgically repaired or trimmed away, depending on the shape and location of the tear.

-Luckily, he says that both methods he performs for meniscal tears are minimally invasive keyhole surgeries that have good results.
-A patient may be back to sports within six to eight weeks or three to four months, depending on the type of procedure performed.
+Fortunately, he says that both techniques he performs for meniscal tears at International Orthopaedic Clinic are minimally invasive keyhole surgeries that generate good results.
+A patient may be back to sports within several months following the procedure.

 #3 Osteoarthritis of the knee and hip joints

-For patients with worn-out hip and knee joints, Dr Cheung usually recommends physiotherapy, painkillers and a steroid injection to relieve the pain.
+For patients with worn-out hip and knee joints, Dr Cheung usually recommends physiotherapy, painkillers and a steroid injection.
 However, if the pain is severe and the joint is too worn out, there may be no choice but to replace it.

-In this case, robotic joint replacement is an extremely effective way of reducing pain and restoring quality of life.
-It involves the use of a robotic arm to assist with surgery, and helps reduce the risk of damage to nerves, blood vessels and ligaments.
+In this case, he says robotic joint replacement is an extremely effective option.
+It can reduce pain and restore quality of life.
+It involves using a robotic arm to assist with surgery, and helps reduce the risk of damage to nerves, blood vessels and ligaments.

 Of course, avoiding injury in the first place is key to preventing osteoarthritis.
-Dr Cheung suggests undergoing an injury prevention programme, strength training and physiotherapy to reduce knee injuries.
+Dr Cheung suggests undergoing an injury prevention programme, strength training and physiotherapy to reduce risk of joint injuries.

 Like this?
-Read more at our Health & Fitness section.
+Read more in our Health & Fitness section.